 The Content Translation module allows users to translate content entities.
-It also allows to translate site content, including pages, taxonomy terms and blocks into different languages.
+It also allows translating site content, including pages, taxonomy terms and blocks, into different languages.
 The same as in Interface Translation module, the default language of the content can be easily configured.
 Users can even hide or display the position of language selector.

 4. Configuration Translation Module.

 The configuration translation module provides a translation interface for configuration.
-It allows to translate text that is part of the configuration, such as field labels, the text used in Views, etc.
+It allows translating text that is part of the configuration, such as field labels, the text used in Views, etc.

 Moreover, there is a provision of an overview screen to help you in the process.

 Contributed Modules for Building a Multilingual Website in Drupal 8